borisreitman/webutil/README.md

 ### random_hex_string(length = 32)

 Uses `crypto.getRandomValues` to generate a strong random string in which every two characters is a hex code.
-You can get a shorter equivalent string if you "compress" it by hashing it.
+You can get a shorter equivalent string with the same entropy if you "compress" it by hashing it.